History, politics, international relations and sociology courses

 You'll explore the role and purpose of international development, build your understanding of world affairs and put your knowledge to work with not-for-profit organisations in developing countries.
 You can also opt to learn a language alongside your course if you study BA (Hons) International Development with Languages.

-6 reasons to study History, Politics and International Relations with us
+6 reasons to study History, Politics, International Relations and Sociology with us

 - Develop knowledge and research skills to help you succeed in careers such as historian, politician, journalist, civil servant, lobbyist, teacher, communications manager, human resource manager, marketeer and researcher

 - Study abroad at one of our partner institutions such as Science Po Strasbourg (France), Maastricht University (Netherlands), The Hague University (Netherlands), Université Libre de Bruxelles (Belgium), Palacky University (Czech Republic), University of Szeged (Hungary), Carleton University (Ottawa, Canada), University of Nebraska (Omaha, United States).

 - You can do a placement after your second year to get valuable work experience before you graduate.
 Placement destinations include the Ministry of Defence, the House of Commons and the National Museum of the Royal Navy.

 - For History students, Portsmouth is packed with reminders of the important role the city has played in the past, from the D-Day Story museum, to the Historic Dockyard, home to Nelson's flagship, HMS Victory.

 - Our teaching staff are members of the Centre for European and International Studies Research (CEISR), the UK's largest research centre of its kind.

 - Combine your interests by studying another subject with your primary course such, leading to degrees such as BA (Hons) International Relations with Politics, BA (Hons) International Relations with International Development, BA (Hons) History with Politics or BA (Hons) History with Sociology.